Fire prevention at home

 - In case of a fire, follow the escape plan, get out and stay out.

 Consider installing a residential automatic fire sprinkler system.

 A fire can double in size every couple of seconds.
-That makes every second crucial for you and your family if there is a fire in your home.
-Following these quick tips can help you in that critical time during a fire or in any emergency.
+That makes every second crucial for you and your family to get out when there is a fire in your home.

 Make an Escape Plan

 - Keep it simple with two escape paths in case one is blocked.